msmygit/docling-eval/docs/UnstructuredOSS_provider.md

 )
 ```

-**Note**: Visualization is now properly handled for the Unstructured-OSS provider:
+**Note**: Visualization is now robustly handled for the Unstructured-OSS provider:
-- It respects the `--do-visualization` CLI flag
+- **Automatic Error Recovery**: If visualization fails due to missing images, the provider automatically retries without visualization
-- When ground truth page images are available, they are used for visualization
+- **Smart Detection**: Automatically detects when page images are not available
-- When no images are available, visualization is skipped gracefully with warnings
+- **Informative Logging**: Provides clear warnings about visualization issues
-- The provider continues processing even if visualization fails
+- **Seamless Processing**: Continues processing even when visualization encounters problems
+- **CLI Integration**: Fully compatible with the `--do-visualization` flag

 ## Integration with Evaluation Pipeline